DBCG/connectathon/README.md

    "input/vocabulary/valueset/"
    "input/tests/"

- The updates are scheduled for release 3/1/2020.

- Please plan accordingly.
+These changes temporarily impacted the ability to run Connectathon measures from the Atom CQL plugin.
+We will be releasing an update to address the issue by end of day 3/4/2020.

 Contact rob@alphora.com with any concerns.
  ```